sdiehl28/tutorial-website/content/reviews/datacamp/_index.md

 If you compliment the DataCamp courses with resources such as those mentioned in [Books](/books/) or other online courses, you will have all you need to get started writing data science and machine learning application code.

 Both the R track and the Python track are excellent.
 As you might expect, the R track has more emphasis on statistics and the Python track has more emphasis on software development.

+I enjoyed taking both tracks.
+I found it helped to see the same topics presented in two different languages.
+That said, I am a professional software developer who is comfortable with many programming languages.
+In general, I would recommend that you chose either Python or R and stick to one, and only one, for at least 6 months.
+The differences between the two are significant and until you are well grounded in one, moving on to the other may be confusing.